Understanding Menopause: A Workplace Priority for Companies

 1. Create a Menopause Policy

-A good policy should include:
+A comprehensive menopause policy should cover:

-2. Normalise Menopause
+2. Normalize Menopause

-Start the conversation by:
+Initiate the conversation by:

 3. Offer Wellbeing Support